Daves Barker man skirt

 Reservations

 Having neither seen, nor tried on a skirt from Daves Brand, I can't tell, of course, whether these skirts deserve a recommendation, but judged from the pictures, they definitely do.
-Therefore, without really knowing, I think you should give them a try, should you be in the market for a skirt, for a man to wear.
+Therefore, without really knowing, I think you could give them a try, should you be in the market for a skirt, for a man to wear.

 Sizes